opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 !![Figure 2 - An example of when the weather and visibility conditions in the field are poor.
 Image by Roberto Montagnetti 2019.](../../assets/images/heritage_impact_figure2.png)

-Now, let us see why the use of Qfield facilitates the reduction of working times and, at the same time, guarantees the saving of resources to be invested in the archaeological investigation, providing a practical example of using the GIS App for Android.
+Now, let us see why the use of QField facilitates the reduction of working times and, at the same time, guarantees the saving of resources to be invested in the archaeological investigation, providing a practical example of using the GIS App for Android.